 This is a big cost center for many, with many different costs.
 Manufacturing support is one of the activities taking place here.
 This might be during New Product Introduction, or debugging problems happening during normal operations.
 It is common that R&D or Industrialization staff must travel to the factory to take part on these fault-finding projects.
 Often at different countries or continents than they normally work and live.
 Needless to say, these overhead costs can be significant.

 Data-finding, sorting and analysis is also a common part of these activities.
 Manufacturing Intelligence aims to control this cost by providing real-time, unified and global data access.
 From anywhere in the world, you can access information on a specific incident that just happened.
 It helps reduce the time needed for data finding and has the potential to significantly reduce the resolution times.
 Often eliminating the need to travel.
 The real beauty however is that the system contains all the meta-data needed by different groups.
 So, it is a single source of data and insight, applicable to many stakeholders.

 This meta-data is critical for you to communicate in a “common language” internally.
 Or with sub-contractors.
 The same reasoning applies to admin staff working within this domain.
 The system provides them with business-level information to make faster and more effective and meaningful decisions.
 WATS for instance calculates many metrics useful for product costing analysis.

 WATS and Manufacturing Intelligence applied to electronics manufacturing test data aims to provide you with a practical and complete framework to increase profits in manufacturing in the discussed areas.
 It differs from, and excels compared to traditional tools such as Statistical Process Control, in that its approach has economic thinking as a core element rather than limit itself to subsets of manufacturing problems.

-The resulting improvements in profits adds huge value to leading tech companies who are dependent on channeling money back into their R&D teams to keep up innovation.
+The resulting improvements in profits add huge value to leading tech companies who are dependent on channelling money back into their R&D teams to keep up innovation.